bhanu613/ml4nlu-longnet-theoretical-and-architectural-review/README.md

 ## What this repository is

 This is the repository for our term paper in the ML4NLU course at Universität Trier.
-The paper focuses on a **theoretical and methodological analysis** of LongNet — a Transformer variant that uses dilated attention to scale sequence length to one billion tokens while keeping computation linear in the sequence length.
+The paper focuses on a **theoretical and methodological analysis** of LongNet- a Transformer variant that uses dilated attention to scale sequence length to one billion tokens while keeping computation linear in the sequence length.